-- D. Financial Aid Eligibility Warning Statuses: When a student does not successfully complete a minimum of 67% of cumulative credits earned versus attempted or does not have a CGPA of 2.0, financial aid eligibility status of "WARNING" is imposed.
-Aid automatically continues through one semester of financial aid eligibility status of "WARNING."
-If a student does not make satisfactory progress during the semester of financial aid eligibility status of "WARNING," or the student has reached the 150% of normal completion time, the student's eligibility for financial aid in later semesters is terminated.
-Eligibility can be regained by raising the completion rate of credits attempted to 67% and GPA to above 2.0, unless terminated for exceeding the 150% of normal completion time.
-The appeal procedure detailed in Section E exists for those students whose aid eligibility is terminated.
-Students in graduate programs are required to have a cumulative GPA of 3.0. - E. Appeal Procedure: Upon receiving a completed Satisfactory Academic Progress appeal form from a student whose financial aid eligibility has been terminated according to the provisions of section D, the Director of Financial Aid may reinstate the student's eligibility.
-The appeal form will be sent to the students who were terminated, by official University delivery, and must be completed by the student and by the student's academic advisor.
+Financial Aid Eligibility Warning Statuses: When a student does not successfully complete a minimum of 67% of cumulative credits earned versus attempted or does not have a CGPA of 2.0, financial aid eligibility status of "WARNING" is imposed.
+Aid automatically continues through one semester of financial aid eligibility status of "WARNING".
+If a student does not make satisfactory progress during the semester of financial aid eligibility status of "WARNING", or the student has reached the 150% of normal completion time, the student's eligibility for financial aid in later semesters is terminated.
+Eligibility can be regained by raising the completion rate of credits attempted to 67% and CGPA to above 2.0, unless terminated for exceeding the 150% of normal completion time.
+The appeal procedure detailed in Section 5 exists for those students whose aid eligibility is terminated.

+Appeal Procedure: Upon receiving a completed Satisfactory Academic Progress (SAP) appeal form from a student whose financial aid eligibility has been terminated according to the provisions of section 4, the Director of Financial Aid may reinstate the student's eligibility.
+The appeal form will be sent to the student who was terminated, by official University delivery, and must be completed by the student and by the student's academic advisor.
 Students can only appeal this status under one of the following extraordinary circumstances; illness, injury, death of family member or close friend, short term hardship, change of academic major (for completion time extension), or other significant extraordinary circumstance.

-The appeal must also include evidence that the academic advisor believes that the student can be successful, as well as including a plan from the student detailing what the extraordinary circumstance(s) were/are and their plan to be successful in future terms.
+The appeal must also include evidence that the academic advisor believes that the student can be successful, as well as include a plan from the student detailing what the extraordinary circumstance(s) were/are and their plan to be successful in future terms.
 Completed appeal forms must be returned to the Financial Aid Office, and will be reviewed by the Director of Financial Aid, or their designee.
-The outcome of student's appeals will be sent via official University delivery.
-Students reinstated will be placed on Satisfactory Academic Progress "Probation," and if they do not meet the standards in the next term will be terminated again.
-In circumstances where a student has appealed and is unable to meet both the 67% completion rate and the 2.0 GPA requirements for SAP the outcome of the appeal may include an academic plan.
-This plan which will be created from the SAP appeal process will outline specific criteria that a student must meet during the semesters that this plan covers.
+The outcome of students' appeals will be sent via official University delivery.
+Students reinstated will be placed on Satisfactory Academic Progress "Probation", and if they do not meet the standards in the next term will be terminated again.
+In circumstances where a student has appealed and is unable to meet both the 67% completion rate and the 2.0 CGPA requirements for SAP the outcome of the appeal may include an academic plan.
+This plan, which will be created from the SAP appeal process, will outline specific criteria that a student must meet during the semesters that this plan covers.
 Students who do not meet these criteria will be SAP terminated.
-Students in graduate programs are required to have a cumulative GPA of 3.0.

-F. Tracking Systems: Those students placed on eligibility warning status or whose eligibility for aid has been terminated will have their progress tracked in the next semester.
+Tracking Systems: Those students placed on eligibility warning status or whose eligibility for aid has been terminated will have their progress tracked in the next semester.
 Once satisfactory progress is resumed, full eligibility for aid consideration will be reinstated and the student's name removed from the tracking system.
+A student's current SAP status is available for review at any time on their CUW portal account.